coord-e/ad-hoc-poly/README.md

 A. No.

 AFAIK, higher order unification is required to introduce HKT in a system with type lambdas.
 To keep simplicity, I didn't implemented that.

+## Bibliography

+- Wadler, Philip, and Stephen Blott.
+"How to make ad-hoc polymorphism less ad hoc."
+Proceedings of the 16th ACM SIGPLAN-SIGACT symposium on Principles of programming languages.
+ACM, 1989.